 Italian Lemon “S” Cookies

-Recipe for Italian Lemon S Cookies!
+Recipe for Italian “S” Cookies!

-This is the original recipe with no modifications made to it.
+• This is the original recipe with no modifications made to it.

-I’m so happy today!
 You are going to LOVE these cookies!

-I was delighted to make them with her as a surprise for my Sicilian husband because it was his favorite cookies from his childhood.
+A family friend shared her Italian (from Sicily) grandmother’s cookie recipe with me.
+And, I was delighted to make them with her as a surprise for my Sicilian husband because it was his favorite cookies from his childhood.

 His mom (my mother-in-law) would add a shot of espresso to his morning cup of warm milk making it the perfect place to “dunk” these cookies.
+So making these S cookies would be perfect for not only him but for my entire family.

 A platter filled with "S" cookies. by 2sistersrecipes.com

-Whether you make them for your loved ones or as a gift for dear friends, rest assured that EVERYONE will enjoy them!
+Whether you make them for your loved ones or a gift for dear friends, rest assured that EVERYONE will enjoy them!

 On a wire rack, the glaze is drizzled on the S cookies. by 2sistersrecipes.com